Memorable Big Ten Tournament Run Highlights 2012

 Freeman, who earned a bachelor's and master's in education from Missouri State, is accredited as a United States Soccer Federation (USSF) `A' Licensed Coach and holds a NSCAA Advanced National Diploma.

-"I am excited to add Jeff to our staff," Illinois head coach Janet Rayfield said.
+"I was excited to add Jeff to our staff," Illinois head coach Janet Rayfield said.
 "We share a common vision about where this program is and where it can be and he is ready to lend his experience and his expertise to help us get there.
 His positive energy will be felt immediately and his impact on the program will be long lasting."